Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Results

 We see that there is significant anti-correlation between the signal amplitude and the isotropic background normalization parameter, $b_{\rm iso}$.
 This is not too surprising: more signal photons can be partially compensated by a reduced isotropic background.
 In the case of Poisson model analysis, this degeneracy is extreme because both the isotropic background model and the Poisson dark matter model are described by Poisson distributions.\footnote{Note that the degeneracy must be broken at some level, since the Poisson dark matter model decreases in amplitude away from the Galactic Center, while the isotropic background is uniform across the sky.} The fact that this degeneracy is less severe when the data are analyzed with the $s$-wave and Sommerfeld models suggests that the non-Poisson information in these models is contributing significantly to the constraints.

 When the data are analyzed with the incorrect dark matter model (off-diagonal panels of Fig.~\ref{fig:contours}), the recovered parameters constraints are generally biased.
+In this case, we do not recover the input parameters, even when the dark matter model is correct.

 The fact that this bias is small when the data are analyzed with the Poisson model likely reflects the fact that this model effectively discards non-Poisson information.
 With only the Poisson information, all that matters is the total photon counts, and these will only be recovered when $\langle N \rangle = \langle N_{\rm true} \rangle$.
 The bias becomes severe in the non-Poisson cases.

 In Table~\ref{tab:deltaloglike} we present the $\Delta \ln \mathcal{L}_{\rm max}$ values for the model comparisons computed with the mock data.
-Values of $\Delta \mathcal{L}_{\rm max} \gg 1$ indicate that in each case, even the current Fermi exposure is sufficient to distinguish the true velocity-dependence model from an incorrect model at high significance.
+Values of $\Delta \ln \mathcal{L}_{\rm max} \gg 1$ indicate that in each case, even the current Fermi exposure is sufficient to distinguish the true velocity-dependence model from an incorrect model at high significance.
 As expected, it is most difficult to distinguish between Sommerfeld-enhanced annihilation and a Poisson-distributed photon source, because the photon count distribution arising from Sommerfeld-enhanced annihilation in subhalos looks close to Poisson.
+We note that since the $\Delta \ln \mathcal{L}_{\rm max}$ are computed from a single stochastic realization of the data, they are inherently noisy.
+However, the expected variance in $\Delta \ln \mathcal{L}$ is $\sim 1$, significantly smaller than the reported values.